jan-martinek/diplomka/src/3_metodologie.md

 Filosofie není doménou hloubky, nýbrž doménou jasnosti, která se chce plně předložit našemu pohledu.
 Není to doména geniality, ale přísná věda.
 (13)

-- - - work base research
+# work based research

 When reading about research in general, it is important to remember that the scale of a work based project is likely to be relatively small.
 The nature of your project is likely to be something quite specific that is making an improvement, suggesting something new and creative or perhaps evaluating a particular practice.
 (...)
 In work based research, we cannot assume that one work situation will be the same as another, but we can make what Bassey (1999: 12) has called ‘fuzzy generalizations'.
 These are generalizations that arise from the particular research project and may have some general application in a similar context. \citep[23]{costley}

+# Zdroje informací (fb, mail, rozhovory), identifikace aktérů

 # Reflexe vlastní pozice autora,